osamaqarem/react-native-image-colors/README.md

 ### Result (iOS)

-On iOS, you will always get all of the following properties regardless of what you pass to the config object, plus the respective platform key.
+On iOS, you get the following colors, plus the respective platform key.

 | Property     | Type     |
 | ------------ | -------- |